nevalang/neva/docs/qa/design.md

 If you need to continue sub-stream you simply send `SubStreamItem<T>` from you wrapper component downstream.
 Or `SubStreamItem<WhateverYouWant>` (probably preserving `isLast` value).

 It's either you continue sub-stream or you do not.
 Depending on what your're doing (maybe you're counting sub-stream items so you just sends `int` eachtime sub-stream ends).

+## Why `out:exit` of the `Main` is't `int`?

+This is the question about why `out:exit` isn't interpreted as exit code.

+The things is - you don't always have `int` as your exit condition.
+That's why it's `any`.

+Ok, but why then we don't check if that `any` is actually `int` under the hood and then interpret it as an exit code?

+Well, we can do that.
+But that would lead to situations where you accidentally have `int` like your exit condition but don't actually want it to be your exit code.
+Such cases are non obvious and will require you to somehow check that you send exit code you want.

+This problem gets bigger when you have `any` or _union_ `... | int` outport that is directed to `out:exit` - you'll have to check whether value isn't an `int`.
+Otherwise you're at risk of terminating with wrong code.

+**Exit codes are important**.
+Shell scripts and CI/CD depends on that.
+Most of the time you want your exit code to be `zero`.
+Non-zero exit code is not happypath, it's more rare.
+Having corner case like a base design decision is not what we want.